Sign In Register

 Education

 Educational attainment is solid, with 37.2% holding a bachelor's degree or higher, near the national average.
 94.1% have completed high school.
-Area schools have an average test score of 5.1/10.
+Local schools score 6.9/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Nevada enjoys a moderate climate with an average annual temperature of 64°F. Winters average 44°F in January while summers reach 83°F in July.
+With 330 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 39.8 inches.
 Air quality is rated Good with a median AQI of 42.

 Population